 The canyons of the Rio Grande are the most popular float trips; included in the Wild & Scenic River are:

 Upstream of the Wild & Scenic River, Santa Elena Canyon is inside the boundaries of Big Bend National Park.
 A number of guide books are available from the Big Bend Natural History Association to help you decide and prepare for your trip.

 For the river environment's protection and your safety, observe regulations on both sides of the river and on private land along the Rio Grande Wild & Scenic River.
 For more information visit the river use regulations page.

 By giving forethought to your actions, you can have a safe, exciting, and rewarding experience while floating the Rio Grande Wild & Scenic River.
 Visit the river safety page for more information.

 The feasibility of a particular trip varies with the season and river level.
 Always check current conditions before planning your float trip.
-Visit the reriver mileages and estimated days page for more information.
+Visit the river mileages and estimated days page for more information.

 Private Property Rights along the River

 Downstream from the Black Gap Wildlife Management Area, the Rio Grande Wild &Scenic River flows exclusively through private land.
 Visit the private property rights page for more information.

 To protect the quality of the Rio Grande ecosystem and enhance the wilderness experience of a river trip, all users must properly dispose of human waste.
 Visit the human waste disposal page for more information.